LickosA/lick-blog/exampleSite/content/about.md

 ---
-title: About The Author
+title: About Me
 description: this is meta-description
-image: images/author.png
+image: images/author.jpg
 layout: about
 education:
   enable: false